alchemy18/FEEL/tutorial/README.md

 ### 2.2 Preprocessing Steps

 Each dataset has its own labelling and frequency.
-Please refer to the Data_Preparation.ipynb that has steps and example of preparing Exercise, NURSE and EMOGNITION datasets.
+Please refer to the Data_Preparation.ipynb that has steps and example of preparing Exercise dataset.

 ## 3. Running Experiments
 ### 3.1 Benchmarking Individual Datasets (2-class)